Geometric embedding for regularity structures: An isomorphism for the deformed Grossman-Larson Hopf algebra

 \begin{definition} The Deformed Butcher-Connes-Kreimer (DBCK) Hopf algebra $\CH_{\text{ {DBCK}}}$ is the graded bialgebra on $\CF_{E}^{V} = S(\mathcal{P}_E^V )$ equipped with the forest product (i.e. the product of the symmetric algebra) and the $\Delta_{\text{ {DBCK}}}$ coproduct.
 As a graded, connected bialgebra, it is also a Hopf algebra. \end{definition}

-For a Hopf algebra $\CH$ with coproduct $\Delta$ and a given element $p \in \CH$, recall that $p$ is primitive if $\Delta(p) = \one \otimes p + p \otimes \one$.
-We shall denote the space of primitive elements of $\CH$ by $Prim(\CH)$.
+For a Hopf algebra, we shall denote the space of primitive elements of $\CH$ by $Prim(\CH)$.
 Note that $Prim(\CH)$ is a linear subspace of $\CH$.
 Equipping $Prim(\CH)$ with the commutator Lie bracket $[h_{1}, h_{2}] = h_{1}h_{2} - h_{2}h_{1}$ it is also a Lie algebra.
 It is well-known that the primitive elements of a Hopf Algebra carry the structure of a Lie algebra.
 When $\CH$ is a cocommutative graded connected Hopf algebra with finite-dimensional graded components, the Milnor-Moore theorem tells us that $\CH \cong U(Prim(\CH))$, i.e. that $\CH$ is isomorphic as a Hopf algebra to the universal enveloping algebra over it's primitives.
 When $\CH$ is cofree-cocommutatve and right-sided, the primitive elements of $\CH$ admit a finer structure, that of a pre-Lie algebra.
 An explicit description of any Hopf algebra obeying these conditions via means of it's underlying pre-Lie algebra is given by the Guin-Oudom procedure \cite{Guin1,Guin2}, which gives a recursive construction of the algebra's associative product on the symmetric algebra $S(Prim(\CH))$ over the primitives: